Classical-Quantum Arbitrarily Varying Wiretap Channel: Ahlswede dichotomy, Positivity, Resources, Super Activation: Communication Scenarios and Resources

 This means that we do not require the common randomness to be secure against eavesdropping.\end{definition}

-We may consider the deterministic code, the $(X,Y)$-correlation assisted code, the $((X,Y),r)$-correlation assisted code, the $(X,Y)$-correlation assisted causal $(n, J_n)$ code, and the common randomness assisted quantum code as special cases of the randomness assisted quantum code.
-This means that the randomness is a stronger resource than both the common randomness and the $(X,Y)$-correlation, in the sense that it requires more randomness than the common randomness and the $(X,Y)$-correlation.
-The randomness is therefore a more ``costly'' resource.
+We may consider the deterministic code, the $(X,Y)$-correlation-assisted code, the $((X,Y),r)$-correlation-assisted code, the $(X,Y)$-correlation-assisted $(n, J_n)$ code, and the common randomness-assisted quantum code as special cases of the randomness-assisted quantum code.
+This means that randomness is a stronger resource than both common randomness and the $(X,Y)$-correlation, in the sense that it requires more randomness than common randomness and the $(X,Y)$-correlation.
+Randomness is therefore a more ``costly'' resource.